 - Read about the lakes and rivers to fish near Fort Collins.

 - Lory State Park is full of beautiful trails.
 It features more than 20 miles of multi-use trails.
 They also have hike to backcountry campsites.

 - Horsetooth Reservoir has plenty of great hiking trails.
 There is an entry fee and information center on the south bay.

-Read about the Top 19 Cool Hotels in Fort Collins.
+- Read about the best hotels in Fort Collins.

 Hotels and Lodging: